 SMU's leadership and academic support teams are well-established to guide and assist both current and incoming students.
 The campus operations personnel are fully equipped to support the new cohorts with access to learning resources, NCLEX preparation, and program support services.
 Financial resources have been secured to cover the investments required for increased enrollment, ensuring the long-term sustainability of this expansion.
 SMU remains committed to providing a supportive and equitable learning environment for all students, aligning with our mission to address the growing healthcare needs of the community.

-BOARD OF REGISTERED NURSING Education/Licensing Committee Agenda Item Summary changes to an approved program (16 CCR § 1432) (present) Stanbridge University Baccalaureate Degree Nursing Program
+BOARD OF REGISTERED NURSING Education/Licensing Committee

+Agenda Item Summary

+ACTION REQUESTED: Discussion and possible action regarding acceptance of substantive changes to an approved program (16 CCR § 1432) (present) Stanbridge University Baccalaureate Degree Nursing Program